oliviajren/Lifeblood/Lifeblood_app/README.md

 ## 📊 Usage

+### Getting Started
 1. **Access the app** via the provided Databricks Apps URL
+2. **Authenticate** automatically through your Databricks workspace login
-2. **Review the form guidance** at the top of the page
+3. **Select your mode** from the three options at the top of the page

+### 📝 Submit New Inspection Mode
+1. **Review the form guidance** section for important instructions
-3. **Fill out the inspection form:**
+2. **Fill out the inspection form:**
-   - Select inspection date and enter inspector name
+   - **Form Information**: Select inspection date and enter inspector name
-   - Check equipment conditions (left side)
+   - **Equipment Status Check** (left column): Assess condition of all equipment types
-   - Enter donor compliance information (right side)
+   - **Donor Compliance Check** (right column): Enter donor information and compliance status
-   - Add optional notes
+   - **Additional Notes**: Add any observations or issues (optional)
-4. **Submit the form** - duplicate detection will prevent identical submissions
+3. **Submit the form** - comprehensive validation and duplicate detection will ensure data quality
+4. **View confirmation** with submission summary and balloons animation
-5. **View recent submissions** in the table below the form
+5. **Browse recent submissions** in the raw table data below the form

+### ✏️ Edit Existing Inspection Mode
+1. **Select a record** from the dropdown list (shows ID - Date - Inspector - Donor format)
+2. **Review original details** in the expandable "Original Submission Details" section
+3. **Edit the form** using the same layout as Submit New Inspection:
+   - All fields pre-populated with current values
+   - Yes/No dropdowns for user-friendly boolean input
+   - Same validation rules as new submissions
+4. **Provide edit reason** (required for audit trail)
+5. **Submit changes** and view detailed before/after comparison
+6. **Review audit information** showing who, when, and why the record was modified

+### 📊 View All Submissions Mode
+1. **Browse all records** in raw table format showing exact database content
+2. **View all columns** including audit trail fields for complete transparency
+3. **Check table statistics** showing total records, modifications, and unique users
+4. **Sort and search** through the data grid for specific records
+5. **Export data** using browser's built-in table export features

+### 🔍 Understanding the Data Display
+- **Boolean fields** display as "Yes"/"No" for user-friendly reading
+- **Audit fields** show modification history when records have been edited
+- **Timestamps** are in standard format for easy interpretation
+- **All modes** show consistent data formatting for professional appearance

 ## 🔒 Security & Permissions